alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 for more information.
 **Warning: some maths ahead!**

-Entropy is now defined as the logarithm of the number of possible states for a system Ω, multiplid by a constant.
+Entropy is now defined as the logarithm of the number Ω of possible states for a system, multiplied by a constant:

 > _S_ = _k_<sub>B</sub> ln Ω